On Einstein Metrics on 4-Manifolds with Finite Cyclic Fundamental Group: Proofs of Theorems

+where $\#_{T^2}$'s are the symplectic sums along tori of self-intersection zero and $\#_{\Sigma_2}$'s are fiber sums along Riemann surfaces of genus $2,$ represented by $F \subset E(4)$ and one generic $\{pt\} \times F_2 \subset X_i$.
+The last operation is simply a connected sum and $p$ is a constant satisfying: The fundamental group of $M_i$ can be easily computed by Seifert-Van Kampen Theorem to be $G$.
 To obtain different differential structures on $M_i$, we take logarithmic transformations of different multiplicities along a generic fiber of $E(2)$.
 Then by the gluing formula for the Seiberg-Witten invariants \cite{SW-glue} (Cor 15,20) the manifolds have different Seiberg-Witten invariants.
 Hence we have constructed infinitely many non-diffeomorphic manifolds.
 We denote them by $M_{i,j}$.
 For fixed $i$, these manifolds are all homeomorphic.
 To show this, we can first do the logarithmic transformations on $E(2)$, this yields homeomorphic manifolds.
 By taking the fiber sum along a generic fiber with the remaining terms we obtain homeomorphic manifolds.
+Theorem \ref{E-obstruction} implies that no $M_{i,j}$ admits an Einstein metric. \end{proof}